-E. Yaloké, Gaga and Zawa
+Ε. Yaloké, Gaga and Zawa

-198. Pursuant to the approach set out above,435 the Chamber considers that it is not required to address the Prosecutor's submissions regarding the alleged crimes committed by the Anti-Balaka in Yaloké, Gaga and Zawa,436 seeing as the Prosecutor has not established that there are substantial grounds to believe that Ngaïssona bears individual criminal responsibility for these alleged crimes.
+198. Pursuant to the approach set out above, 435 the Chamber considers that it is not required to address the Prosecutor's submissions regarding the alleged crimes committed by the Anti-Balaka in Yaloké, Gaga and Zawa, 436 seeing as the Prosecutor has not established that there are substantial grounds to believe that Ngaïssona bears individual criminal responsibility for these alleged crimes.

-199. The Prosecutor asserts that Ngaïssona 'knew either directly or through members of the National Coordination about the situation in [Gaga, Zawa] and [Yaloké] from the initial attack throughout the duration of the [Yaloké] enclave'.437 In this regard, the Prosecutor specifically submits that (i) [REDACTED] were in contact with the Anti-Balaka National Coordination and Ngaïssona; (ii) [REDACTED] informed that [REDACTED] had attacked Yaloké; (iii) members of the National Coordination visited [REDACTED] in Yaloké and key Anti-Balaka ComZones conducted official missions to Yaloké; (iv) an Anti-Balaka National Coordination [REDACTED] refers
+199. The Prosecutor asserts that Ngaïssona 'knew either directly or through members of the National Coordination about the situation in [Gaga, Zawa] and [Yaloké] from the initial attack throughout the duration of the [Yaloké] enclave'.
+437 In this regard, the Prosecutor specifically submits that (i) Severin Ndoguia (also known as 'Le Bleu') and Richard Bozando, the alleged leaders of the Yaloké Anti-Balaka Group, were in Anti-Balaka National Coordination Ngaïssona; contact with the and (ii) Maxime Mokom was informed that Severin Ndoguia had attacked Yaloké; (iii) members of the National Coordination visited Severin Ndoguia in Yaloké and key Anti-Balaka ComZones conducted official missions to Yaloké; (iv) an Anti-Balaka National Coordination Facebook account refers to the events in Yaloké; and (v) the situation in Yaloké was extensively covered in the media.
+438